Interested In Becoming A Therapist? Career, Training, And Educational Requirements

 How Do Therapists Make A Difference In People's Lives?

-Therapists help people cope with and mental health issues and traumatic experiences.
+Therapists help people cope with mental illness and traumatic experiences.
 There are many times that people seeking therapy want a better understanding of themselves.
 The reason is that they want to live a fulfilling life.
-Sometimes, people have no-one else but their therapists to turn to when they're experiencing emotional upheaval or a life-changing event.
+Sometimes, people have no one else but their therapists to turn to when they're experiencing emotional upheaval or a life-changing event.

 Whatever the reason people seek therapy, therapists play a valuable role in helping them achieve mental well-being and happier lives.